AdnanSihab/Web-Dev/README.md

-All my fun web dev will be stored here
+All my practice web dev codes will be stored here.